bottlerocket-os/bottlerocket/README.md

 Once the instance is started, you can start a session:

 * Go to AWS SSM's [Session Manager](https://console.aws.amazon.com/systems-manager/session-manager/sessions)
-* Select “Start session” and choose your Thar instance
+* Select “Start session” and choose your Bottlerocket instance
 * Select “Start session” again to get a shell

 If you prefer a command-line tool, you can start a session with a recent [AWS CLI](https://aws.amazon.com/cli/) and the [session-manager-plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).